Are you looking for the best laptop for writing? Then you’re in the right place.

 Another thing that will improve your typing experience is a comfortable palm rest.

-The list of the best laptops for writers covers both ultralight 10-inch notebooks and bulky 15-inch work laptops.
+The list of the best notebooks for writers covers both ultralight 10-inch notebooks and bulky 15-inch work laptops.

 If you know you like writing outside of your home office desk, weight becomes crucial.
 Whenever you move the laptop, no matter if it’s to the nearest cafe or when traveling, every pound starts to weigh you down.

 10″ is ideal for getting the most portable laptop.
 A size of 15 inches is the standard for a writer’s notebook.
 13.3″ is a good compromise between the size of the 15-inch laptop and the portability of the 13-inch laptop.

 Another thing that will affect writers on the move is the battery of the laptop.
 Don’t get fooled by the laptop having a large number of watt-hours (Wh).
 How long a computer will last will depend not only on how large the battery is but also on how fast it consumes the battery.

 Unless you’re on a tight budget, you should be able to find a laptop that will last a whole day on a single charge.

-Just a year ago, the standard in the best laptops for writers was a 1 TB HDD.
-These days expect SSD storage in laptops for writers.
+Just a year ago, the standard in the best laptops for writing was a 1 TB HDD.
+These days expect SSD storage.
 An SSD will give faster load and boot times and requires less energy, so you’ll also get the added benefit of longer battery life.

 You’ll usually find an Intel Core CPU in the best laptops for writers.
 On budget laptops, you’ll often find an Intel Core i3 processor.
 An Intel Core i5 processor is a good compromise between performance and price.
 On higher-end laptops expect an Intel Core i7 processor.

 If you’re a writer, an Intel Core i5 processor is usually more than enough.
 A good Intel Core i5 processor will handle writing documents with ease and can handle more CPU demanding things such as photo editing.